Banana Nut Chocolate Chip Muffins {Almond Flour}

-These moist, fluffy, and soft banana nut chocolate chip muffins are the perfect family recipe, sweetened by ripe bananas and a touch of maple syrup.
-No refined sugar, paleo, grain-free, gluten-free, and dairy-free.
+These moist, fluffy, and soft banana nut chocolate chip muffins are delicious and easy to make.
+They are sweetened by ripe bananas and a touch of maple syrup, the perfect almond flour muffins for the whole family to enjoy.

 I made these the other day and Tom was shocked: “does it really not have any butter in it?”